Motivation to the First Edition

 Besides much material from our own experience, this book also includes material created by many other people.

 Several university staff members and students have contributed to and reviewed the material.
-Some are cited in the text but even then it is impossible to mention all without forgetting some names.
-For this reason only the most important contributors who are not cited separately are mentioned here.
-The first is Ton de Boer, the MSc student who had the near impossible task to write the rough material that started this book as lecture notes by following the lectures on Mechatronic System Design.
-Johan Vogel and Oscar vd Ven, also from the Mechatronic System Design group at Delft University of Technology reviewed the first versions and helped with the physics and electromechanics chapters, while Markus Thier from the Automation and Control Institute at Vienna University of Technology helped with the new section in the second edition on digital motion control.
+Some are cited in the text but even then it is impossible to mention all without forgetting some names. as example only the most important students who are not cited separately are mentioned here.
+The first is Ton de Boer, the MSc student who entered upon the impossible task to write the rough material that started this book as lecture notes by following the lectures on Mechatronic System Design.
+Johan Vogel and Oscar vd Ven, also from the Mechatronic System Design group at Delft University of Technology reviewed the first versions and helped with the physics and electromechanics chapters, while Markus Thier from the Automation and Control Institute at Vienna University of Technology helped with the section on digital motion control.

 Our partners from industry deserve gratitude for their support, financially, in equipment or advice, by permission to use company illustrations or by reviewing the material.
 The three most important to mention are the Dutch high-tech company ASML and the metrology companies Heidenhain from Germany and Agilent Technologies from the United States.